TanyaChutani/YoloV5/README.md

 **Description**: This command copies the contents of a source path to the destination path, from the container's file system to a local machine or vice versa.

-**Dockerfile**: It is a text file containing all instructions and commands which could be called by the user to build an image.
+**Dockerfile**: It is a text file containing all instructions and commands which could be called by the user to build an image.<br>
 `docker build . -t yolov5:v1.0
 docker run --name yolov5 yolov5:v1.0 python3 detect.py --source image_000000068.jpg --weights best.pt --project /root/yolov5
 docker cp yolo:/root/yolov5 C:\Users\HP\Downloads\docker\yolov5